The mission runs on our 3 values: -Hospitality -Accompaniment -Growth

 -Office equipment: 3 laptops and 1 printer $5000

--Rent sponsorship for displaced villager $2800
+-Rent sponsorship for displaced villagers $2800

 - Materials for small projects workshops $2500